There are two ways of updating the prices for your investments. You can either enter the price manually or have KMyMoney fetch it from the web.

 The Factor field is only available if a has been selected.

-Typically, you will update the prices for all your investments and currencies at once.
-Choose the → menu option to bring up the online price quotes dialog.
-Press to fetch quotes for all investments and currencies in your KMyMoney file.
+Typically, you will update the prices for all your securities and currencies as a single operation.
+Choose the → menu item to bring up the online price quotes dialog.
+Press to fetch quotes for all securities and currencies in your KMyMoney file.

-Note that the URL can also be a file: URL, which the quote fetcher takes to mean an executable script.
+Note that the URL can also be a file: URL, which the quote fetcher takes to be the path to an executable script.
 It will pass any command-line arguments to it that you have specified, and feed the stdout to the page parser.
 For example, you might have a script called getquote.sh that contains custom quote logic, taking the symbol as a single parameter.
 Your URL would be “file:/path/to/getquote.sh %1”.

 The page parser looks for a symbol, a date, and a price.
 Regular expressions tell it how to extract those items from the page.
-Please review the documentation for the QRegExp class for the exact makeup of the regular expressions.
-There should be exactly one capture expression, surrounded by parentheses, in each regexp.
+Please review the documentation for the QRegExp class for the exact syntax regular expressions used by KMyMoney.
+There should be exactly one capture expression, surrounded by parentheses, in each regexp field.
 The date format further tells the date parser the order of year, month, and day.
 This date format should always be in the form "%x %x %x". where x is y, m, or d.
 The date parser is very smart. “%m %d %y” will parse “December 31st, 2005” as easily as “12/31/05”.
 Two digit years are interpreted as being in the range of 1950-2049.